Nick Madrigal Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Brewers pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- Brewers pitchers combine to give up 168 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Woodruff (3-1) takes the mound for the Brewers in his seventh start of the season.
+He has a 2.65 ERA in 34 2/3 innings pitched, with 41 strikeouts.

-- Burnes (9-6) is looking for his 10th win when he takes the mound for the Brewers in his 27th start of the season.
-He has a 3.65 ERA in 158 2/3 innings pitched, with 160 strikeouts.
+- The righty last pitched on Saturday against the San Diego Padres, when he threw six innings, allowing one earned run while giving up three hits.

-- In his last time out on Wednesday, the right-hander went six innings against the Minnesota Twins, giving up six earned runs while surrendering eight hits.
+- The 30-year-old has put together a 2.65 ERA and 10.9 strikeouts per nine innings in six games this season, while allowing a batting average of .176 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.